What Makes a Great Email Marketing Analytics Report

 2. Create a Customizable Dashboard that Captures all Key Insights

-Plus, using a common reporting platform means no more logging in and out of various platforms, so you don't have to have Klaviyo open in one tab and Sendinblue open in another, just to gather client data.
+Plus, using a common reporting platform means no more logging in and out of various platforms, so you don't have to have Klaviyo open in one tab and Brevo open in another, just to gather client data.

 If you’ve got significant email marketing report overlaps between clients, it’s also much easier to use dashboards or reporting templates than starting from scratch.